 AJA takes this opportunity to salute the jail staff of the Nation who, by their dedication to the difficult task of local corrections, have made a vital, positive difference to the welfare of the communities they serve.
 AJA will continue its steadfast support of the jail personnel who work in these community agencies by producing programs and information to further the professional growth of jail staff.

 Through its publications, technical assistance, Certified Jail Manager (CJM) program, Certified Jail Officer (CJO) program, Certified Correctional Trainer (CCT) program, on-site and regional training seminars, and the Annual Conference & Jail Expo, AJA lives up to its role as a leader in the field of American jails.
 The AJA Board of Directors and staff vow to continue to perform at the highest level in their tasks of dissemination of knowledge and information to jail personnel, the criminal justice community, and the population of all communities which operate jails.

 AJA asks every individual to recognize the American jail for what it is: a vital community agency which renders superb service to the public 24 hours a day/7 days a week!
 Jail staff, we commend you for the job that you do!

-- Banding together all those concerned with or interested in the custody and care of persons awaiting trial, serving sentences, or otherwise locally confined; to improve the conditions and systems under which such persons are detained.
+- To band together all those concerned with or interested in the custody and care of persons awaiting trial, serving sentences, or otherwise locally confined; to improve the conditions and systems under which such persons are detained.

-- Advancing professionalism through training and professional certification, information exchange, technical assistance, publications, and conferences.
+- To advance professionalism through training and professional certification, information exchange, technical assistance, publications, and conferences.

-- Providing leadership in the development of professional standards, pertinent legislation, management practices, programs, and services.
+- Provide leadership in the development of professional standards, management practices, programs, and services.

-- Presenting and advancing the interests, needs, concerns, and proficiency of the profession as deemed appropriate by the membership and their representatives.
+- To present and advance the interests, needs, concerns, and proficiency of the profession as deemed appropriate by the membership.